 Federal Perkins Loan (Perkins Loan) is funded by the federal government.
 TU adds a matching share plus repayments from alumni.
 Aggregate loan limits are established at $60,000 for graduate students (including undergraduate Perkins loan amounts) $11,000 for freshmen/sophomore undergraduates and $27,500 for junior/senior undergraduates.
 The maximum annual loan limit amount is up to $8,000 for a graduate student or up to $5,500 for an undergraduate student.
 The amount of the loan awarded to you depends on your financial need and the availability of funds at TU.
-Since Perkins loan funds are limited, it is important you accept or decline your Perkins loan in a timely fashion.
+Since Perkins loan funds are limited, it is important you accept or reject your Perkins loan in a timely fashion.
 You can do so by electronically accepting your award.
 This loan is not available to incoming freshmen.

 NOTE: TU reserves the right to rescind Perkins Loan eligibility.

 TU’s Perkins loan e-signature process is administered through University Accounting Services (UAS is TU’s billing processor) for borrowers to e-sign their Perkins Master Promissory Note (MPN) and complete loan counseling.
 A new borrower will be required to e-sign a MPN and complete loan counseling.
 NOTE: You will complete the MPN only once, but you will be required to complete loan counseling each academic year.